Kucoin/kucoin-futures-api-docs-new/source/localizable/index.en.html.md

 Each API provides a corresponding endpoint, available under the HTTP `Requests` module.
 For `GET` requests, just concatenate the request parameters after the request path.

 For example: For the "Get the position of a contract" API, the default endpoint is `/api/v2/symbol-position`.
-When the "contract" parameter (`XBTUSDM`) is requested, this endpoint becomes: `/api/v2/symbol-position?symbol=XBTUSDM`.
-So your final request URL should be: `https://api-futures.kucoin.com/api/v2/symbol-position?symbol=XBTUSDM`.
+When the "contract" parameter (`BTCUSDTM`) is requested, this endpoint becomes: `/api/v2/symbol-position?symbol=BTCUSDTM`.
+So your final request URL should be: `https://api-futures.kucoin.com/api/v2/symbol-position?symbol=BTCUSDTM`.

 ## Requests
 The content-type of all requests and responses is `application/json`.